 This is the third free module of a comprehensive course covering the foundations of export training.
 In this module, we will be exploring the international environment and how it influences the marketing process.
 This is followed by a breakdown of the regions of the world and their associated marketing environments.
 This leads us to the various factors that influence your choice of the export market.
 Once you have a strong grasp of the international environment and the various factors that influence your marketing process, it is time to identify a market and a market entry strategy that is best suited for your organisation.
 This leads us to a detailed breakdown of the international marketing mix and the ‘Four P’s of Marketing’ which influence our strategies.
 The module concludes with the next logical step of devising your export marketing plan.
 If you have not yet, check out modules 1 and module 2, as they serve as a strong foundational basis for this training module.
 Alternatively, if you are up to date, click the link below and get started on module 3.

 Businesses & Organisations

-who have identified an opportunity to expand their product range into foreign trade markets
+Looking to potentially expand their products into foreign markets

 Entrepreneurs & Individuals

-This is the fourth module in a series of seven to form a comprehensive course covering all the foundations of export training.
-Every course and the subsequent module has been developed and curated by the International Trade Institute of Southern Africa and Trade Forward Southern Africa.
+This is the third module in a series of seven to form a comprehensive course covering all the foundations of export training.
+If you are looking for export assistance, this is your ultimate source.
+Every course and subsequent module has been developed and curated by the International Trade Institute of Southern Africa and Trade Forward Southern Africa.
 The entire training course is free of charge and can be completed by individuals and organisations alike.
-This module and subsequent course lay an essential foundation for trade internationally.
 If you know anyone that would be interested, share this module with them using the link below.
 We would also love your feedback, so drop us a review once you have completed the module.
-Together we can turn your export knowledge into expert knowledge.